ngworker/lumberjack/README.md

 }
 ```

-There is nothing special about it.
-The only remarkable thing is that the config is passed down its constructor and that it is assigned to the public `config` property. **Lumberjack** uses this configuration to determine which logs should the driver handle.
+In the above snippet, the config is passed down its constructor and assigned to the public `config` property.
+Lumberjack uses this configuration to determine which logs the log driver should handle.

 #### Using a LumberjackLogPayload

-It is possible that our driver needs some extra data not provided by the `LumberjackLog`.
+We might want to add some extra data not present in the `LumberjackLog` to our log driver.

 For such cases, Lumberjack exposes the `LumberjackLog#payload` property.